cvs-health/testilo/README.md

 If you want Testaro to test targets for particular issues, you can name those issues and use the Testilo `script` module to create a script.

+If you want Testaro to test targets for **all** the rules of all the available tools, without regard to any issue classification, you can use the `script` module to create a script that does not impose any issue restrictions.

 #### Invocation

 There are two ways to use the `script` module.